 Tour the “state of the art” wastewater treatment facility or stroll 60 acres on the shoreline path.

 Sixty acres of park land surrounding the treatment plant offer opportunities for walking, jogging, sightseeing, picnicking, and fishing.
-There is a 2.6-mile accessible perimeter pathway and another 2 miles of trails on the hills of the island.
+There is a 2.6-mile accessible perimeter pathway and another 2 miles of trails on the hills of Deer Island.
 (Dog walkers are reminded that dogs must be kept on a leash at all times and to clean up after their pets.)